gophergala2016/flow/README.md

 ## Interface

-The Flow interface looks like
+The Flow interface looks like this:

 ```